ThivaanM/Geopolitical-Risk-On-Financial-Markets-2025-26/README.md

 ## Key Findings
-- The March 2026 US/Israel strikes on Iran caused a **28.9% oil price surge** in under two weeks — the largest single geopolitical shock in the dataset
+- The March 2026 US/Israel strikes on Iran caused a **28.9% oil price surge** in under two weeks, the largest single geopolitical shock in the dataset
-- Trump tariff announcements triggered **simultaneous selloffs** across oil (-12.6%), FTSE (-10.8%) and S&P 500 (-3.8%) — a systemic shock vs the
-  Iran conflict which was an isolated energy shock
+- Trump tariff announcements triggered **simultaneous selloffs** across oil (-12.6%), FTSE (-10.8%) and S&P 500 (-3.8%), a systemic shock vs the Iran conflict which was an isolated energy shock
 - A UK business importing $1,000,000 of goods faced **£121,338 in additional fuel costs** following the Iran strikes
 - A £10,000,000 FTSE portfolio lost **£428,938 in 14 days** following the strikes
-- Oil volatility reached **100% annualised** during the Iran conflict — four times normal levels
+- Oil volatility reached **100% annualised** during the Iran conflict, four times the normal levels
 - Despite oil volatility, GBP/USD remained the most stable asset with only **2.8% coefficient of variation** throughout the period